 Features of cloud vs shared web hosting

-Shared hosting often comes with more limits to services than the provider will tell you.
-Exceed these limits and your account may be suspended, creating a nightmare for your shared server management efforts.
+Cloud hosting wins here, thanks to its features and near limitless scalability that makes cloud server management a breeze.
+Expansion is always just a matter of adding more resources.
+On the other hand, shared hosting often comes with more limits to services than the provider will tell you.
+Exceed these limits and your account may be suspended, creating a nightmare for your shared server management efforts

 Benefits of shared web hosting vs cloud hosting